 - b

-- Must complete at least 7 s.h. of additional statistics coursework; students planning to enroll in the PhD program are encouraged to take STAT:5120.
-See the General Catalog for list of approved courses.
+- Students must complete at least 9 s.h. in elective courses.
+A maximum of one course numbered 7000-7999 is permitted to apply toward the MS. See the General Catalog for list of approved courses.

 - c

 - The two-part written final examination is offered the week before classes begin in August; it covers the material presented in STAT:5100, STAT:5101, STAT:5200, STAT:5201, and STAT:5400.
-Students who do not succeed on their first attempt may repeat it once, with the possibility to retake it the week before classes begin in January.
+Students who do not succeed the first time they take the exam may repeat it once the week before the spring semester begins in January.

 - d